BLACK RUSSIAN TERRIER RESCUE ASSOCIATION

 1) The Black Russian Terrier is a true working dog with strong guarding tendencies;

-2) That as a working dog, he needs to exercise both mind and body, so a job and purpose is important for the dog
+2) That as a working dog, the BRT needs to exercise both mind and body, so a job and purpose is important for the dog;

 3) Most importantly, you understand that this breed must have a strong and fair leader (that is, consistency and fairness in training, not brute force).